Apple ID security overview

 An Apple ID is the account used to sign in to Apple services.
 It’s important for users to keep their Apple IDs secure to help prevent unauthorized access to their accounts.
 To help with this, Apple IDs require strong passwords that:

 Must be at least eight characters in length

 Must not contain three or more consecutive identical characters

 Can’t be a commonly used password

 Users are encouraged to exceed these guidelines by adding extra characters and punctuation marks to make their passwords even stronger.

-Apple also notifies users in email and/or push notifications when important changes are made to their account—for example, if a password or billing information has been changed or the Apple ID has been used to sign in on a new device.
+Apple also notifies users in email or push notifications or both when important changes are made to their account—for example, if a password or billing information has been changed or the Apple ID has been used to sign in on a new device.
 If anything looks unfamiliar, users are instructed to change their Apple ID password immediately.

 In addition, Apple employs a variety of policies and procedures designed to protect user accounts.
 These include limiting the number of retries for sign-in and password reset attempts, active fraud monitoring to help identify attacks as they occur, and regular policy reviews that allow Apple to adapt to any new information that could affect user security.

 Note: The Managed Apple ID password policy is set by an administrator in Apple School Manager or Apple Business Manager.